 This bill mandates that law enforcement officers conduct a danger assessment for individuals suspected to be victims of domestic violence.
-The assessment aims to determine if the victim is in immediate need of services from a domestic crisis team or other support systems.
-Officers must use a standardized, evidence-based assessment tool approved by the Attorney General, which will generate a score indicating the risk of serious bodily injury or death from future domestic violence.
-If the assessment indicates a high risk, officers are required to inform the victim and, with their consent, facilitate immediate assistance through available services.
+The assessment aims to determine if the victim is in immediate need of services from a domestic crisis team or other available resources.
+The assessment must be performed with the consent of the alleged victim using a standardized, evidence-based instrument approved by the Attorney General, which will generate a score indicating the risk of serious bodily injury or death from future domestic violence.
+If the assessment indicates an elevated risk, the officer is required to inform the victim and, with their consent, facilitate immediate assistance.

-Additionally, the bill amends existing law to enhance training for law enforcement officers regarding domestic violence.
-It requires the Division of Criminal Justice to develop a training course that includes instruction on conducting danger assessments and providing necessary support to high-risk victims.
-The training curriculum will be reviewed every two years and distributed to local police agencies.
-This comprehensive approach aims to improve the response to domestic violence incidents and ensure that victims receive timely and appropriate assistance.
+Additionally, the bill amends existing law to require the Division of Criminal Justice to develop a training course that includes instruction on conducting danger assessments and providing necessary support to high-risk victims.
+This training will be mandatory for all law enforcement officers and will be reviewed every two years to ensure its relevance and effectiveness.
+The Attorney General is tasked with overseeing the implementation of these training requirements, ensuring that law enforcement is adequately prepared to handle domestic violence cases and support victims effectively.

 Statutes affected: